This comprehensive list of signs that it’s time for a new website design will blow your mind.

 You never liked your website, but your friend designed it.
 So, you kept it.

-Or, you did not want to pay the price for an effective website design service, so you let your nephew design your site.
+Or, you did not want to pay the price for an effective website design service, so you let your friend or family member design your site.

 15. Your website is hard to understand